Running Man (TV program): Production staff

 On November 19, 2014, the show's head director, Jo Hyo-jin, announced his departure from the show after working with the members for four years.
 On March 20, 2016, the show's main PD, Im Hyung-taek left the show (as of episode 291) as he became the producer of Hurry Up, Brother, resulting in new generation PDs to take over, notably PD Lee Hwan-jin, PD Jeong Cheol-min, and PD Park Yong-woo.
 FD Go Dong-wan also announced his leave via his Instagram.

 On July 3, 2016, SBS confirmed the return of producer Kim Joo-hyung to the show.
-That same month, it is confirmed that he will be the new main PD of the show.
+That same month, it is confirmed that he became the new main PD of the show.
 However, it didn't last long as PD Kim Joo-hyung announced that he is leaving the show shortly after.
 Subsequently, PD Lee Hwan-jin took over as the main PD of Running Man until March 2017.
 In April 2017, PD Jeong Cheol-min took over from PD Lee Hwan-Jin as the Running Man main PD.

 In July 2018, PD Jeong Cheol-min took a break and PD Lee Hwan-jin temporarily took over as main PD of the show.
 PD Jeong returned in May 2019 replacing PD Lee, leading the show till February 5, 2020, where he left the show and SBS.
 His role was taken over by PD Choi Bo-pil.

 On August 1, 2022, SBS announced that PD Choi Bo-pil would be leaving the show, with PD Choi Hyung-in taking over the role, making her the first female production director in the show's history.

 Guests with the most appearances

-During its run, some of the guests were occasionally featured or invited to the show.
-The following list are guests who appeared the most often as of March 12, 2023.
+Some guests were occasionally featured or invited to the show during its run.
+The following list is of guests who appeared the most often as of March 9, 2025.

 Episodes

 Guests

 Many guests have taken part in Running Man.
 The following is a compilation of guests and the number of times they have been on the show.

-With regards to guest-turned-members (Song Ji-hyo, Jeon So-min, Yang Se-chan) or former members of the show (Lizzy, Song Joong-ki, Gary, Lee Kwang-soo), only the times they were a guest are counted.
-The guests were sorted according to their appearances and the number of episodes appeared.
+With regards to guest-turned-members (Song Ji-Hyo, Jeon So-min, Yang Se-chan, Ji Ye-eun) or former members of the show (Lizzy, Song Joong-ki, Gary, Lee Kwang-soo, Jeon So-min, Kang Hoon), only the times they were a guest are counted.
+The guests were sorted according to their appearances and the number of episodes that appeared.